 Why would you tour a city as a tourist, visiting places often seen on social media and Google, when you can enjoy the local vibes that a local himself can show you?
 I’ve been shown so many hidden gems that a generic tour bus or a travel advice page doesn’t know.

 Then again, hosts may be so inclined to show you all the hidden gems that you’d be too tired for all the must-sees.
 The majority are pretty flexible.
-They won’t drag you to places and demand you to do stuff with them, most even expect you to do the sightseeing by yourself.
-But I’ve definitely had some extremely nice and eager hosts who didn’t really understand my plea for space.
+No one is going to drag you to places and demand you to do stuff with them, but I’ve definitely had some extremely nice and eager hosts who didn’t really understand my plea for a little space.

 CS is free.
 For a budget traveler like myself, free is always (mostly) good.